ably/repository-audit/README.md

 #### Consistency / Principle of Least Astonishment

 Developers working with Ably (as maintainers or customers) should be able to, wherever idiomatically and logically possible, seamlessly move from repository to repository with minimal friction.
-This means:
+This means consistent:

-- Consistent use of labels for issues and pull requests
+- Use of labels for issues and pull requests ([#2](https://github.com/ably/repository-audit/issues/2))
+- Appearance of 'Projects', 'Wikis' and 'Issues' tabs on repository home pages ([#11](https://github.com/ably/repository-audit/issues/11))
-- Whether projects, wikis and issues tabs appear in the repository home page UI
+- Appearance of 'Releases', 'Packages' and 'Environments' sections in the side column on repository home pages ([#16](https://github.com/ably/repository-audit/issues/16))
+- Presence and contents of `LICENSE` ([#26](https://github.com/ably/repository-audit/issues/26))
+- Presence and contents of `COPYRIGHT`
+- Presence and contents of `MAINTAINERS.md`
+- Presence and broad layout of `README.md`

 #### Guard Rails / Workflow